Greg Ladanyi: Biography

-Ladanyi began his career by working on Hasten Down the Wind under the tutelage of engineer/producer Val Garay.
+Ladanyi began his career by working on the Linda Ronstadt album Hasten Down the Wind under the tutelage of engineer/producer Val Garay.

 Around 1980 Ladanyi expanded from just engineering into production as well.
 He recounted, "Part of the way I came up into coproducing was by elevating engineering to a point where it has an awful lot to do with the production of the record.
 That comes from a lot of dialogue with an artist and really taking some responsibility for the way a record comes out, as opposed to just sitting there and doing what an artist or producer needs done."
 Ladanyi co-produced the Behind the Mask album with Fleetwood Mac.
 He also co-produced, engineered, and mixed Don Henley's first two solo albums I Can't Stand Still and Building the Perfect Beast.
 He won a Grammy Award in 1983 in the Best Engineered Recording - Non-Classical category for Toto IV by Toto.